xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 The LDES server facilitates hosting DCAT metadata when publishing an LDES.
 Through configuration, as with the SHACL shape, it is possible to reference an existing DCAT via an URI or to provide a static file containing an RDF description of the DCAT.
 More information on configuring DCAT on the LDES Server can be found [here](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-dcat-metadata).

+# Setting up the LDES Server using API.
 ## Setup of the LDES Server

 To start a default LDES Server, a few basic steps are needed.